GJZwiers/One-Zero-Code/bunny_slope/simplest.md

 Now we are going to write some code and run it.
 To do this we will at the very least need only two things: Notepad and a program that can understand and execute code written in a certain language.

-Let's get this program for the Python programming language.
-You can download the latest version [here](https://www.python.org/downloads/).
-Make sure to select the option to 'Add Python to PATH' when going through the installation menu.
-This allows you to run Python from anywhere on your computer.

 Next, open a new text file in Notepad.
 That's right, just a plain `.txt` file.
 Write the following on the first line:
 ```python